Back to wiki

 Rclone

 Rclone is a tool that allows you to mount remote filesystems.
-This tool will be used for attaching Google Drive to your box.
-In this guide we will be using an Rclone crypt remote for remote file encryption, but that part is completely optional.
-We will be using a union remote to merge the remote and local directories into one virtual directory and control the flow of data between them.
+It will be used for attaching Google Drive to your box.
+In this guide we will be using an Rclone crypt remote for remote file encryption (optional), and a union remote to merge the remote and local directories into one virtual directory and control the flow of data between them.
 This will be used to:

-• Expose a single access point to your media files for your apps (Sonarr, Plex, etc.) which effectively hides the difference
+• Expose a single access point to your media files for your apps (Sonarr, Plex, etc.), effectively hiding the difference between local and remote.

 • Employ a local, temporary file storage that ensures a low amount of API hits and no stuck apps because of a frozen mount.